MeteorLake/Scavenger-COMP30019-Project-2/README.md

 **The University of Melbourne**
 # Scavenger | COMP30019 – Graphics and Interaction Project 2

-This is a Unity game created for Project 2 in the COMP30019 Graphics and Interactions Subject
+This is a Unity game created for Project 2 in the COMP30019 - Graphics and Interaction Subject

 Members: 4